 All facets of life are represented in the Tree of life, from birth to life in full force.
 The Tree of Life also gives the Breath of Life.
-Breath of live is synonymous with Prana, life force.
-Just like in nature the trees also provide our life force (oxygen).
+Breath of life is synonymous with Prana, a life force.
+Just like in nature trees also provide our life force (oxygen).

-The Sri Yantra is made up of the sacred geometry and the golden ratio (Phi).
+The Sri Yantra is made up of sacred geometry and the golden ratio (Phi).
 It contains nine triangles, they have different sizes and proportions that overlap each other.
-The power point (Bindu) is in the middle.
+The power-point (Bindu) is in the middle.

 A torus consists of a central axis with a Vortex at both ends and a surrounding coherent energy field.
 Energy flows in one Vortex, through the central axis, out of the other Vortex and then wraps around itself to return to the first incoming Vortex.